future-architect/backlogslackify/README.md

 }
 ```

-* json or something to avoid hard code is recomended.
+* To keep your API keys safe, We recommend using json or something avoiding hard-code.

 main.go